dbmi-bgm/cgap-pipeline-SNV-somatic/README.md

 # CGAP Pipeline for Somatic Single Nucleotide Variants and small INDELs

-This repository contains components for the CGAP pipeline for single nucleotide variants (SNVs) and small INDELs in somatic data:
+This repository contains components for the CGAP pipeline for Single Nucleotide Variants (SNVs) and small insertions/delitions (INDELs) in somatic data:

   * CWL workflow descriptions
   * CGAP Portal *Workflow* and *MetaWorkflow* objects